Lost on Manly Scenic Walkway, Sydney

 This is more or less my wandering from Milsons Point to Spit Bridge

-So after almost half a day of wandering (and wondering) along unknown roads, taking detours, and stopping to enjoy the view, I only started the Manly scenic walkway around 5 pm.
-It was the end of the Australian summer when days are already getting shorter.
+So after almost half a day of wandering along unknown roads, taking detours, and stopping to enjoy the view, I only started the Manly scenic walkway around 5 pm.
+It was the end of Australian summer, when days are already getting shorter.
 I still had 10 km to go and already had a low battery on my phone but I was confident.
 Maybe too confident.

 The pros of getting lost